olixu/starter-hugo-academic/content/publication/Zone scheduling optimization of pumps in water distribution networks with deep reinforcement learning and knowledge-assisted learning/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this article, we have proposed a DRL-based method for scheduling optimization of pumps in WDNs in a time-varying water demand condition.
 To help terminate the training process and design the reward function, we have established the KA-RL learning framework by combing knowledge-assisted learning with the DRL.
 Besides, a new algorithm called KA-PPO is proposed.
 The predictor is used in the KA learning for calculating the best state value of the WDNs.

-Pump scheduling optimization is considered as one-step optimization problem, and the operation cost is ignored.
-Future works will consider the accumulated reward with operation cost and refer to electricity prices in the reward function.
-Moreover, the action space is discretized in this article to help model the problem into a Markov decision process.
-The continuous action space and long period accumulated return will be considered in future research.

 tags: []

 # Display this page in the Featured widget?